WGMN

-WGMN (1240 kHz) is a commercial radio station in Roanoke, Virginia.
-Owned and operated by the non-profit Stu-Comm, Inc., it broadcasts an adult album alternative music format as a simulcast of Charlottesville-based WNRN-FM.
+WGMN (1240 AM) is a commercial radio station licensed to Roanoke, Virginia, United States.
+Owned and operated by the non-profit Stu-Comm, Inc., it broadcasts an adult album alternative format as a simulcast of Charlottesville-based WNRN-FM.

-WGMN transmits with 1,000 watts.
-The transmitter is on Cleveland Avenue SW near the Roanoke River.
-Programming is also heard on an FM translator: 99.5 W258DN in Roanoke.
+WGMN's transmitter is sited on Cleveland Avenue SW near the Roanoke River.
+Programming is also heard on low-power FM translator 99.5 W258DN in Roanoke.